Primary Components for your Photovoltaic System from Balance of System to Solar Charge Controllers

 The 2 main types are Pulse Width Modulated and MPPT (Tracking).
 The controller must moreover have enough capacity (in rated Amps) to deal with the total current of the solar array safely.
 MPPT charge controllers can track the maximum power point of a solar array and deliver 10-25% more power than a PULSE WIDTH MODULATED controller could do for a similar array.

 They do this by changing excess voltage into serviceable current.
-Another feature of MPPT charge controllers is their power to accept higher voltage from the solar array for output to a lower voltage battery bank.Tags: Primary, solar balance of systems, balance of system solar, balance of system components pv, components of photovoltaic
+Another feature of MPPT charge controllers is their power to accept higher voltage from the solar array for output to a lower voltage battery bank.Tags: balance of system, solar balance of system components, Primary, Balance Of System PV system, balance of system components